Sustainable Procurement Tools

 ‘The contract/framework agreement supports the Scottish Government's National Performance Framework, and the National Outcomes which articulate the Government's Purpose to focus on creating a more successful country with opportunities for all of Scotland to flourish through increased wellbeing, and sustainable and inclusive economic growth.
 This framework supports the following National Outcomes, and contractors are expected to support the authority’s aim to achieve these.
 [Insert relevant National Outcomes].’

-Where a contract includes community benefit requirements, this should be indicated in the call for competition (whether this is a contract notice or in the Prior Information Notice where it is being used as a call for competition).
+Where a contract includes community benefit requirements, this should be indicated in the call for competition.
 Below is an example of wording that can be used for this purpose.
 At a minimum, the contracting authority should state:

 ‘Community benefits are included in this requirement.
 A summary of the expected community benefits have been provided as follows: [insert text].’